 The next question asked respondents what they depended on to complete their training when they weren't feeling as motivated.
-Responses to this question are shown in Figure 13.
-The most selected responses included remembering personal goals and reminding themselves how hard they had worked, with the most respondents saying that they depended on teammates.
+Responses to this question are shown in Figure 7.
+The most selected responses included remembering personal goals and reminding themself how hard they had worked, with the most selected response being depending on training partners and teammates, pushing the incentive to include group training areas so that athletes may train concurrently with each other.
+Similar to previous questions, much of what they depended on was sourced from within themselves with remembering their goals and the hard work that has been completed.
+By supporting the athlete as a whole, there are greater chances of them remaining motivated and staying more consistent with training.

-With understanding what helps keep the athlete motivated, the next question discovered what contributed most to athletic burnout.
-The survey responses are displayed in Figures 14 and 15 and respondents were able to select multiple responses.
+With understanding what helps keep the athlete motivated, the next question had the goal of discovering what the greatest contributors to athletic burnout are.
+When an athlete is burnt out, they are less likely to have successful training.
+The survey responses are displayed in Figures 8 and 9 and respondents were able to select multiple responses.
 The greatest response was physical injury, with mental health issues and loss of motivation closely behind.
 Other responses that had over or close 50% of respondents that selected them were "personal issues outside of sport, lack of recovery and no variety and training" (Naranjo Mata, 2023).